mtumilowicz/rust-rocket-workshop/README.txt

               }
               }
               * should use Box or use enum
-    * lifetime
-        * Rust tries to assign each reference type in your program a lifetime that meets the con‐ straints imposed by how it is used.
-        * A lifetime is some stretch of your program for which a reference could be safe to use: a statement, an expression, the scope of some variable, or the like.
-        * Lifetimes are entirely figments of Rust’s compile-time imagina‐ tion.
-            * At run time, a reference is nothing but an address; its lifetime is part of its type and has no run-time representation.
-        * example
-            ```
-            let v = vec![1, 2, 3];
-            let r = &v[1];
-            ```
-            max limit: the lifetime of v must enclose that of the reference type of &v[1]
-            min limit: if you store a reference in some data struc‐ ture, its lifetime must enclose that of the data structure
-        * Conversely, if we do see a function with a signature like g(p: &i32) (or with the life‐ times written out, g<'a>(p: &'a i32)), we can tell that it does not stash its argument p anywhere that will outlive the call.
-        * When a func‐
-          tion takes a single reference as an argument and returns a single reference, Rust assumes that the two must have the same lifetime.
-          * fn smallest<'a>(v: &'a [i32]) -> &'a i32 { ... }
-        * This says that r can only refer to i32 values that will last for the lifetime of the pro‐ gram, which is rather limiting. struct S {
-            r: &'static i32
-            }
-        * Every type in Rust has a
-          lifetime, including i32 and String.
-          * Most are simply 'static, meaning that values of those types can live for as long as you like; for example, a Vec<i32> is self-contained and needn’t be dropped before any particular variable goes out of scope.
-          * But a type
-            like Vec<&'a i32> has a lifetime that must be enclosed by 'a: it must be dropped while its referents are still alive.
-    * lifetime elision
-        * In the simplest cases, you may never need to write out lifetimes for your parameters.
-          Rust just assigns a distinct lifetime to each spot that needs one.
     * utility traits
         * Any type that implements the
             FromStr trait has a from_str method that tries to parse a value of that type from a